-This section provides a discussion of the Company's objectives when compensating its Chief Executive Officer (CEO), Paul Reynolds; its Chief Financial Officer (CFO), Brad Kotush; its Chief Operating Officer (COO) and the President and Chief Operating Officer of Canaccord Capital Corporation, Mark Maybank; the Chief Executive Officer of Canaccord Adams Limited, Timothy Hoare; and the Executive Vice-President and Managing Director, Global Head of Mining & Metals, of Canaccord Capital Corporation, Jens Mayer (collectively, the "Named Executive Officers" or "NEOs") with respect to fiscal 2009 and the policies the Company has implemented to achieve those objectives.
+This section provides a discussion of the Company's objectives when compensating its Chief Executive Officer (CEO), Paul Reynolds; its Chief Financial Officer (CFO), Brad Kotush; its Chief Operating Officer (COO) and the President and Chief Operating Officer of Canaccord Genuity Corp., Mark Maybank; Bruce McDonald, Managing Director, Global Head of Energy, Investment Banking; and Matthew Gaasenbeek, Executive Vice-President and Managing Director, Head of Equities (collectively, the "Named Executive Officers" or "NEOs") with respect to fiscal 2010 and the policies the Company has implemented to achieve those objectives.
 It also outlines what each compensation program is designed to reward, each element of compensation, why the Company has chosen to pay each element, how the Company determined the amount it would pay, and how each compensation element fits into the Company's overall compensation objectives.
-This section does not discuss the impact of any changes proposed for fiscal 2010.